 The 2010 FEIR noted the orientation of the street grid in CP would not align directly with predominant west and west-northwest wind directions and, thus, would not result in channeling of winds along street corridors.
 The 2010 FEIR also acknowledged that structures between 100 feet and 420 feet would extend well above surrounding buildings and would intercept a large volume of wind resulting in the potential to accelerate winds in nearby pedestrian sidewalk areas or public open spaces, including the proposed Project parks and the existing Candlestick Point State Recreational Area (CSPRA).
-The 2010 FEIR noted that the degree of changes in pedestrian-level wind conditions would be influenced by building design, such as building height, shape, massing, setbacks, and location of pedestrian area and proximity to Bayview Hill.
-The 2010 FEIR identified mitigation measure MM W-1a, which requires a wind study for structures over 100 feet in height to assess whether a building would exceed the wind hazard threshold and, if so, requires design changes to mitigate the adverse wind impact.
-The 2010 FEIR concluded, with the implementation of mitigation measure MM W-1a, the potential adverse wind impacts at CP would be reduced to a less-than-significant level.
+The 2010 FEIR noted that the degree of changes in pedestrian-level wind conditions would be influenced by building design, such as building height, shape, massing, setbacks, and location of pedestrian area and proximity to hills in the area, specifically Bayview Hill and Hunters Point Hill (also referred to as Hilltop Park) mitigation measure MM W-1a requires a wind study for structures over 100 feet in height to assess whether a building would exceed the wind hazard threshold and, if so, requires design changes to mitigate the adverse wind impact.
+The 2010 FEIR concluded, with the implementation of MM W-1a, the potential adverse wind impacts at CP would be reduced to a less-than-significant level.